 "Because," The woman snapped as he glared back at the boy, "she's a child of the devil and she is a monster!
 We can't kill her upon our land or that monster will come back to haunt us!
 This is why we are taking her to the king!
 He will deal with this devil offspring and purify our land once again!
 Do you understand now, you idiot!"

-An expression of guilt grew upon the guys face, the kid nodded his head in agreement, "I'm sorry for questioning, ma'am."
+An expression of guilt grew upon the guys face as he nodded his head in agreement, "I'm sorry for questioning, ma'am."

 "You should be!
 Now hurry up!
 We should reach the castle before dawn."

 With a mountain of food piled into his arms, and a piece of bread sticking out of his mouth, Godric seemed over all pleased with the small town.
-Shaking his head in disapproval, Salazar sighed.
+While Salazar held a disapproved expression.

 "I can't believe you threw your title around like it was nothing and people literally gave you most of the food they were holding at the time!"